msuperdock/agda-unused/README.md

 - Module names in parentheses.

 All given module names not in parentheses are checked, along with their dependencies.
-All given identifiers are considered roots; they cannot be marked unused.
+The given identifiers are considered roots; they will not be marked unused.
 Qualified identifiers refer to identifiers defined within inner modules.
 If no identifiers are given for a module, all publicly accessible identifiers are considered roots.

 All given module names in parentheses are ignored when checking for unused files.
 Such modules may still be checked if imported by another module.

-Example:
+Example `.agda-roots` file:

 ```
 Main